Abdelrahman-Kh-Fouad/Deployment/README.md

 ## Documentation
-small documentation Made by postman [here!](documentation)
+Small documentation maded by postman [here!](documentation)

 ## Toml and label files
-All files the basic model app nd seceondry models apps automated and changed by basic templates and rendered by jinja.
+All files the basic model app and seceondry models apps automated and changed by basic templates and rendered by jinja.

 ### Toml rules :